 * Sports Physiotherapy * Acupuncture/Trigger Point Dry Needling * Headache Management * Pelvic Floor Retraining / Continence * Exercise Programs * Work Injury, CTP, EPC Programs, DVA and * Pre-employment Functional Assessments

 Appointments available Monday to Friday, 7am – 7pm

 Level 2, 23 Watt Street, Newcastle NSW 2300

 Phone: (02) 4929 3898

 Amy is an APA member and Workcover accredited physiotherapist.
 She obtained her Bachelor of Physiotherapy at the University of Newcastle in 2009.
 Her main area of interest is musculoskeletal physiotherapy and has worked in private practice since 2011.
-Professional development since graduating includes APA Sports level 1, pelvic, shoulder and Women’s Health courses.
+Amy is one of our qualified Women’s Health Physiotherapists, treating pre and post natal related injuries and concerns, including pregnancy related pelvic girdle pain, internal release, and continence.
+Professional development since graduating includes APA Sports level 1, trigger point dry needling, DMA Pilates (unit A), pelvis, and shoulder.

 Dip.
 Remedial Massage

 Bec is a fully qualified remedial massage therapist and myotherapist.
 She has experience with a wide range of problems from neck and shoulder pain, upper and mid back pain, lower back and hip pain, sciatica, headaches and more.
 She is registered with all health funds and is a member of the Australian Natural Therapists Association.